vincenzocoia/CopulaModel/README.md

 Sometimes when I tried to install the package, I wouldn't get the "Library not loaded" error, but would get a "Rank mismatch" error in a Fortran script.
 You can see the error message below.

-To elicit the more desirable "library not loaded" error, I re-downloaded this very `CopulaModel` repository as a zip file, unzipped it, and called `install.packages("~/Downloads/CopulaModel-master", type = "source", repos = NULL)`
+To elicit the more desirable "library not loaded" error, I downloaded this very `CopulaModel` repository as a zip file, unzipped it, and called `install.packages("~/Downloads/CopulaModel-master", type = "source", repos = NULL)`

 ```
 > devtools::install_github("vincenzocoia/CopulaModel")